Here's our step-by-step guide on how to become a Kentucky Notary Public State at Large.

 8. Visiting your County's Clerks Office to pay the recording fee, post your notary bond, take the oath of office, file and record your commission, and obtain your Certificate of Appointment.

 How can I start the Kentucky notary application process to become a Kentucky notary?

-To become a Kentucky notary, please follow the instructions listed on the previous section on "How to become a Kentucky notary".
-Click here for more information on how to become a Kentucky notary, and read our Kentucky law section.
-More information can found at the Kentucky Secretary of State's website.
+To become a Kentucky notary, please follow the instructions listed in the previous section.
+Click here for more information on how to become a Kentucky notary and read our Kentucky law section.
+More information can be found at the Kentucky Secretary of State's website.

 How do I renew my Kentucky notary commission?